 Restricted general funds comprise all other restricted funds and include grants from the Department for Education and Local Authority which must be applied for educational purposes.

-Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2018.
+Under the funding agreement with the Secretary of State, the academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2019.

-20. STATEMENT OF FUNDS (continued)
+18. Statement of funds (continued)